Peter King: Inside the Richard Sherman-49ers Talks

 Patricia said he asked Belichick a couple of times if he wanted him to use the four-DT formation.
 Belichick didn’t answer.
 Finally, when Belichick knew Seattle wouldn’t have time to change the play-call and sub in adjustments, he told Patricia through the headset: “Run it.”

 Patricia stressed the importance of Seattle not being able to sub and/or react to the monster front New England was using.
 That, he said, made all the difference.
 The 40-second clock began with exactly one minute to play, after Lynch was tackled at the New England 1.
 With 37 seconds to play (and 17 seconds left on the play clock), Seattle went to the line, with Wilson in the shotgun, and by the time he surveyed the defense, he was on his own.
 Communication from the sideline into the quarterback’s helmet ceases with 15 seconds left on the play clock.
 So offensive coordinator Darrell Bevell couldn’t give Wilson any last-minute advice once they both saw the huge New England front.
-A fast clock, with the front New England played and Belichick knowing that Seattle did not want to stop the clock here, was a huge Patriots’ edge.
+A fast clock, with the front New England played, and Belichick knowing that Seattle did not want to stop the clock here, was a huge Patriots’ edge.

 Seattle had one timeout left.
-And the reasons the Seahawks did not use it (we can second-guess this all day) is because if they were stopped on second-and-goal from the 1, they’d have needed the timeout, theoretically, to get set for a third-down attempt for the touchdown.
+And the reason the Seahawks did not use it (we can second-guess this all day) is because if they were stopped on second-and-goal from the 1, they’d have needed the timeout, theoretically, to get set for a third-down attempt for the touchdown.

-This is clearly second-guessing on my part, but once I saw that front, if I were Bevell or Carroll, I’d have burned by last timeout.
+This is clearly second-guessing on my part, but once I saw that front, if I were Bevell or Carroll, I’d have burned my last timeout.
 Say you call time with 35 seconds left.
 You have no timeouts left.
 Say you get stopped on second down.
 Then you either play hurry-up to run the third-down play, so if you’re stopped, you’ve got the fourth-down call to try to win.
 Or Wilson spikes it after a failed second down, and you’ve got a chance to win on fourth down.
 Either way, you’d have had the chance to match up better against a New England front you were clearly not ready for.

 Really interesting to listen to Patricia go through the process, step by step, as to the reasons for Belichick’s gamble.
 “You learn he has a plan, even if sometimes at that exact moment you don’t know what it is,” Patricia said.
 It doesn’t always work, obviously, as we saw on the play (which I discuss with Patricia on the podcast) when the Patriots wanted to double-team Zach Ertz on the winning touchdown of the Super Bowl and left him inexplicably singled.
 But that’s football.

 8. I think Aldon Smith’s descent into a ruined life—he turned himself into police in California last week on suspicions of domestic violence—is the latest cautionary tale about the homework teams must do before the draft.
-Players the Niners bypassed by taking Smith seventh overall in the 2011 draft: Tyron Smith, J.J.
+Players the Niners bypassed by drafting Smith seventh overall in 2011: Tyron Smith, J.J.
 Watt, Ryan Kerrigan, Nate Solder, Cam Jordan, Cam Heyward.

-9. I think one of the byproducts of changing coaching staffs and personnel staffs is the talent drain because one staff values players differently than another staff.
+9. I think one of the byproducts of changing coaching staffs and personnel staffs is the talent drain because one staff values players differently than another staff does.
 Take Buffalo, and the wide receiver position.
 In early March 2016, just two years ago, the Bills had Sammy Watkins, Robert Woods, Marquise Goodwin and Chris Hogan on their team.
 All are gone now.
 In their place, in 2017, the top four Buffalo receivers were Deonte Thompson, Zay Jones, Jordan Matthews and Kelvin Benjamin.
-Now, some of the increased production for the departed surely has to do with the quarterback (Tom Brady for Hogan) and offensive style of play Woods and Watkins experienced with the Rams and Goodwin with the 49ers.
+Now, some of the increased production for the departed players surely has to do with the circumstances where they landed: Tom Brady as quarterback for Hogan, and the offensive style of play Woods and Watkins experienced with the Rams and Goodwin with the 49ers.
 But the difference in 2017 production for the Bills’ alums, compared to the current Bills, was striking.
 Check out the combined 2017 numbers of both foursomes, and see if you’re struck by the same thing that struck me: Tyrod Taylor had a heck of a group in Buffalo formerly, and didn’t take advantage of it.
 It’s not all him, of course.
 But that did occur to me.

 • Watkins-Woods-Goodwin-Hogan: 185 catches, 2,775 yards, 15.0 per catch, 20 touchdowns.